 Incest, Sexual and Ritual Abuse, Emotional Abuse: Articles for Survivors and Their Friends – Several short, clear and informative articles by Kali Munro, a therapist with experience treating men with histories of unwanted or abusive sexual experiences in childhood.

-Psychologist Listings of The Association of Black Psychologists – Lists African American psychologists around the country and their areas of specialty, including “sexual abuse.”
+Therapist Resource Directory at The Association of Black Psychologists – Lists African American psychologists around the country and their areas of specialty, including “sexual abuse.”
 Those without that specialized focus may know African American or other therapists of color (or White therapists) in their area who are skilled at working with people of color who’ve had unwanted or abusive sexual experiences in childhood.

 Rape, Abuse & Incest National Network (RAINN) – RAINN has a 24-hour National Sexual Assault Hotline (800 656-4673) staffed with trained volunteers and paid staff members who also have knowledge of sexual abuse issues and services.
 All calls are automatically routed to local centers in the RAINN network, which sometimes are not adequately trained to understand male callers or give them appropriate referrals).
 All calls are confidential, and callers may remain anonymous if they wish.